retailzipline/hiring-exercises/grouping/README.md

 * Quality of the documentation
 * Naming conventions and design patterns
 * Effective selection and use of gems/libraries
-* Catching the edge case (essential for a high score on performance)

 ## FAQ: